marcusalenius/marcusalenius.github.io/markdown/attention.md

 ### Our Hope ✅

+Before we begin, we need to establish what large language models (LLMs) are.
+LLMs are a type of artificial intelligence model trained to understand and generate human language.
+In particular, they do one task *really* well: predicting the next word in a sequence.
+With that in mind, let's develop a model that does exactly that.

 Suppose we give our model the phrase “once upon a”.
 We want it to predict the next word: “time”.
 In general, we want our model to generate the next word given all the words seen so far.
 To simplify the problem conceptually, let’s think of each word as being associated with some *information*.
 The information associated with a word may be influenced by earlier words but it is the information for the last word that is used to predict the next one.
 So in our example, the information associated with “a” is used to predict “time”.
 Similarly, the information for “upon” should help predict “a”, and that for “once” should help predict “upon”.

 <div class="body-image">